-Since April 16, 2004, our common shares have been quoted on the OTC Bulletin Board or the OTCQB, as applicable, under the symbol "REPCF"; since October 1, 2012, on the CSE (formerly the CNSX) under the symbol "RP"; since January 13, 2014 on the TSX Venture Exchange; and, since September 2012, on the Berlin Stock Exchange under the symbol P6P1 and code number A1JHCB.
+Since April 16, 2004, our common shares have been quoted on the OTC Bulletin Board or the OTCQB, as applicable, under the symbol "REPCF"; since January 13, 2014 on the TSX Venture Exchange; and, since September 2012, on the Berlin Stock Exchange under the symbol P6P2 and code number A2APX7.
 Our common shares are not currently listed for trading on any other market or quotation system.
-On January 10, 2014, we delisted from the CSE (formerly the CNSX).
+On January 10, 2014, we delisted from the Canadian Securities Exchange (formerly the CNSX).